ArchivedBay/useful-resources/README.md

 # useful-resources
-a stockpile of useful resource I've found to do different tasks / inspirations
+a stockpile of useful resources I've found to do different tasks / inspirations